 What To Do If Your Headphones/Earphones Get Wet

-The first thing you need to do if your headphones or earphones get wet is to take them out of the water immediately.
+The first thing you need to do if your headphones or earphones get wet is immediately take them out of the water.
 This is important because further exposure to water increases the chances of moisture getting inside the circuitry.

 The electrolytes in the water (or other liquid) conduct electricity.
 If the circuit of the headphones/earphones is submerged in water, electricity will flow in unintended ways, potentially short-circuiting the headphones/earphones and permanently damaging them.